google/kctf/docs/vrp.md

 It will ask you to solve a proof-of-work and then gives you access to a bash running in a setup similar to the [kCTF pwn template challenge](https://github.com/google/kctf/tree/beta/dist/challenge-templates/pwn).
 The only difference is that the flag is not accessible inside of the nsjail sandbox and you will need to break out of the chroot in order to read it.
 You can observe the full source code [here](https://github.com/google/google-ctf/tree/master/vrp).

+The details of the kernel of the VM can be read from `/etc/node-os-release`, and you can get the image of the VM following [this script](https://gist.github.com/sirdarckcat/568934df2b33a125b0b0f42a5366df8c) based on the output of `/etc/node-os-release`.

 ## full-chain challenge